SixSq/old.sixsq.github.com/about-us.md

 ----------

 The cloud is a great technology, able to deliver savings, improved agility and in many ways a game changer.
-However, the cloud is out of reach to most Small and Medium Businesses (SMBs) and Non-Governmental Organisations (NGOs).
+However, the cloud is out of reach of most Small and Medium Businesses (SMBs) and Non-Governmental Organisations (NGOs).

 Further, at the edge of the network we find, for example, aid and relief